 NOTE: I am still writing reviews and working through my entire 200+ audiobook library.

 I grew up listening to “books on tape” in the car with my family on road trips.
-The six of us would pile in the station wagon for the two-day journey to St. Louis to see my Mom’s parents, or one-day trips to other parts of the northeast.
-We would always have books on tape in the car ready for the journey, usually borrowed from the local library.
+The six of us would pile in the station wagon and head out from Pittsburgh for the two-day journey to St. Louis to see my Mom’s parents, or one-day trips to parts of the northeast.
+We would always have books on tape in the car for the journey, usually borrowed from the local library.

 When I discovered Audible in 2007, I knew it was for me.
 What I didn’t know was how it would change my life.
 Up until I started Audible, I could force myself to get through just a few books each year—or maybe none.

 With audible, I’ve read over 200 books since signing up in 2007.
 Most of my favorite books I’ve read at least twice, some as many as five times.
-And there’s another dozen or so audiobooks I own that I did not buy through Audible.
-In short, I’ve gone from barely reading one book a year to tearing through two or more per month.
+I’ve gone from barely reading one book a year to tearing through two or more per month.

 I’ve wanted to start this cataloging and reviewing for quite a few years, and finally kicked it off over Thanksgiving at my in-laws.
 Armed with a fine glass of Pinot Noir, and with the rest of the family tucked in for the night, I set out on this journey of cataloging, reviewing, and organizing—digitally.